Kingsway/Royal Alex station

-Kingsway/Royal Alex station is an Edmonton Light Rail Transit station in Edmonton, Alberta.
+Kingsway/Royal Alex station is an Edmonton LRT station in Edmonton, Alberta.
 It serves the Metro Line.
 It is located adjacent to the Royal Alexandra Hospital on the north side of Kingsway.
 The Kingsway/Royal Alex Transit Centre, constructed at the same time, is located next to the station.

 History

 Preliminary engineering of the line was completed in July 2009 and construction of the phase from MacEwan station to NAIT station began in the summer of 2011.
 The line is estimated to cost around $665 million and opened on September 6, 2015.